Catholic Church in France: Politics

-Growing discontent with respect to the influence of the Catholic Church in education and politics led to a series of reforms during the Third Republic reducing this influence, under the protests of the Ultramontanists who supported the Vatican's influence.
+Growing discontent with the Catholic Church's influence in education and politics led to a series of reforms during the Third Republic reducing this influence, under the protests of the Ultramontanists who supported the Vatican's influence.

-Anti-clericalism was popular among Republicans, Radicals, and Socialists, in part because the Church had supported the Counterrevolutionaries throughout the 19th century.
+Anti-clericalism was popular among Republicans, Radicals, and Socialists, in part because the Church had supported the counterrevolutionaries throughout the 19th century.
 After the 16 May 1877 crisis and the fall of the Ordre Moral government led by Marshall MacMahon, the Republicans voted Jules Ferry's 1880 laws on free education (1881) and mandatory and secular education (1882), which Catholics felt was a gross violation of their rights.

-The 1905 French law on the Separation of the Churches and the State established state secularism in France, led to the closing of most Church-run schools.
+The 1905 French law on the Separation of the Churches and the State established state secularism in France and led to the closure of most Church-run schools.

-Since the Fifth Republic, most of the participating Catholics in France support Gaullist and Centrist Christian democratic parties.
+Since the Fifth Republic, most Catholics in France have supported the Gaullist and Centrist Christian democratic parties.

+Ownership and condition of Catholic churches in France

+The government owns approximately 95% of France's more than 42,000 Catholic churches.
+This includes all parish churches constructed before 1905, which are owned by France's 34,955 communes.
+Only nine of the country's 149 cathedrals are not publicly owned.

+The condition of these buildings varies significantly.
+According to the November 2024 edition of a survey by the Bishops' Conference of France, 72 churches have been demolished since 2000, and 326 have been deconsecrated since 1905.
+The restoration efforts following the 2019 fire at Notre Dame Cathedral have focused on the financial challenges of maintaining and restoring these historical structures, particularly the smaller churches.